 Here GRAZIA speaks to Griffiths about the collection, finding inspiration during a global pandemic and what he believes is behind the enduring popularity of Max Mara’s iconic Teddy Coat.

-GRAZIA: Max Mara Resort 2021 is imagined from neo-classical harmony.
-What exactly was it about St Petersburg that stood out to you compared to other cities of the same era?
+GRAZIA: Max Mara Resort 2021 is imagined from neoclassical harmony.
+What exactly was it about St. Petersburg that stood out to you compared to other cities of the same era?

-Ian Griffiths: I think that more and more, fashion is about storytelling, and in St. Petersburg I found the narrative I was seeking for the Resort 2021.
+Ian Griffiths: I think that more and more, fashion is about storytelling, and in St. Petersburg, I found the narrative I was seeking for the Resort 2021.
 I had a feeling that it was time to explore the romantic streak that lies beneath the Max Mara woman’s characteristically levelheaded facade.
 I was searching my memory for concepts that would enable me to do that and I pulled out my mental file on St. Petersburg.
 I’ve always dreamt of St. Petersburg since I was introduced to Tolstoy and Tchaikovsky at school.
 When I finally got to visit the city, I was enchanted by its magic and magnificence.
 Its eighteenth century neoclassical architecture, mostly designed by Italian architects, incidentally, reflects Max Mara’s design philosophy of order, restrained elegance and rational harmony.
-But taken as a whole, there is a kind of rhapsodic poetry that results from the city’s beauty – the same beauty that stirred the imagination of so many great writers, painters, composers and choreographers.
+But taken as a whole, there is a kind of rhapsodic poetry that results from the city’s beauty – the same beauty that stirred the imagination of so many great writers, painters, composers, and choreographers.
 It’s a story of strong contrasts, hence the collection’s title Reason and Romance, like a nineteenth century novel.

 GRAZIA: How has the pandemic changed your mindset on fashion and design?

 IG: I have always been very determined and have always tried to be in control, but of course this year, that wasn’t at all possible.
-I was working on the Resort collection but I didn’t know if it would actually materialise.
+I was working on the Resort collection but I didn’t know if it would actually materialize.
 I learned to let go a little, and to enjoy the process simply for its own sake.